home page

 buy plants now

 You will find lots of information and pictures, and can search for what is of interest to you in many different ways.
-You can then order and pay for them directly - but if you prefer, you can still order them by completing an order form and emailing or posting it.
+You can then order and pay for them directly - but if you prefer, you can browse the store and then order them by completing an order form and emailing or posting it.

 Go straight to the on-line store

-This is still there, for those who are not comfortable with on-line shopping.
-You can read the same information and see the same pictures as in the on-line shop.
+This is still here, with a easy link to a web page for each plant in the catalogue.
+You can read the same information and see the same pictures as in the on-line shop, but you can't order directly on-line from that version of the catalogue.
 You can order the plants using an order form, emailed or posted to us.

 Brief descriptions are given in the list of plants.
 Click on the name of the plant for a fuller description and, in many cases, photographs, as well as information about related plants.

-A new printed version of the catalogue has been produced.
+The last printed version of the catalogue was produced in April 2016.
 Our printed catalogues do not include some plants that are available only in small numbers, although these are listed in the on-line versions of the catalogue.

 You can ask for our printed version